skyformat99/Hermes/DESIGN.md

   else
     std::cout << "Message sent :)" << std::endl;

-  // Similarly, i you want to receive a protobuf message auto response = protobuf::receive<package::message>("8080");
+  // Similarly, if you want to receive a protobuf message auto response = protobuf::receive<package::message>("8080");

   if (not response)